 Why would anyone be interested in the schlemiel?
 In a moment of auto-biographical reflection, I find myself wondering about my own interest.
 What do I have invested in this character?
 After all, one takes interest in an investment.
 The question, however, is not whether I invest it or not (as if it were a matter of projection), but why it is invested?
-Why do so many American Jewish writers, filmmakers, graphic novelists, and comedians – and the culture as a whole; John Updike has written on the schlemiel and every other sitcom has a schlemiel character but it is Forest Gump which choses the character has become Americanized) – invest this character which iconic status?
-What can Americans learn about themselves through this character?
+Why do so many American Jewish writers, filmmakers, graphic novelists, and comedians – John Updike, for instance, has written on the schlemiel, every other sitcom has a schlemiel character, and Forest Gump has gone so far as to Americanize it) – invest this character which iconic status?
+What can Americans learn about themselves through the schlemiel?
 What speculum does this character shine on us?

 Coming back to oneself in a comic manner is much different from coming back to oneself in a tragic manner.
 We can see this not just in much Jewish folklore, but also in the Talmud and in the prophets.
 Judaism does see itself through a comic speculum because comedy is an openness to the countervention of fate.
 It is the comic surprise of Gidon, of Ezekiel, and of Jonah, that discloses justice.
 They are simpletons.
 They cannot believe that they are called.
 Before God, they become comical and childlike.
 God is portrayed – as per James Kugel – as treating Ezekiel like a “little man.”
 Ezekiel becomes childlike as God feeds him a scroll of honey.
 But it is the countervention of fate – and not just the prophets calling – that is the greatest surprise of all.
 This is the crux of freedom.